SolastaMods/SolastaUnfinishedBusiness/Documentation/Spells.md

 Three illusory duplicates of yourself appear in your space.
 Until the spell ends, each time a creature targets you with an attack, roll a d20 to determine whether the attack instead targets one of your duplicates.
 If you have 3 duplicates, you must roll a 6 or higher to change the attack's target to a duplicate.
 With 2 duplicates, you must roll an 8 or higher.
 With 1 duplicate, you must roll an 11 or higher.
-A duplicate's armor class is equal to 10 + your Dexterity modifier.
+A duplicate's AC is equal to 10 + your Dexterity modifier.
 If an attack hits a duplicate, the duplicate is destroyed.
 A duplicate can be destroyed only by an attack that hits it.
 It ignores all other damage and effects.
 The spell ends when all three duplicates are destroyed.
 A creature is unaffected by this spell if it is Blinded, or has Blindsight, Truesight or Tremorsense (doesn't apply if you don't touch ground).

 # 136. - Misty Step (V) level 2 Conjuration [SOL]